2wenty2wo/2wenty2wo.github.io/README.md

 - Download-and-print flows that use a shared SVG renderer to keep the preview and exported artwork in sync.
 - Shareable label URLs with Web Share API support and clipboard fallback.
+- Local usage analytics that surface your most frequently generated labels for the current day, week, month, and year.

 The repository is structured as a traditional GitHub Pages site, making it easy to host the tool directly from the `main` branch.